cos326-f22/a6-starter-code/README.md

 ### Question 4.5

 Create a *very simple* experiment that demonstrates the speed up gained from memoizing `lcs`.
-Run that experiment in main and have main print out something informative that demonstrates the speedup.
+Run that experiment in main and have main return as a string something informative that demonstrates the speedup.
 Explain what you have done in a brief comment in the code.

 ## Handin Instructions